-[Note: There’s been substantial discussion in the news over the past week about the specter of a criminal prosecution of Julian Assange arising from his role in facilitating various disclosures of classified national security information, and its potential implications for press freedom in the United States.
-Much like the Q&A we did back in February about Michael Flynn and the Logan Act, we thought it would be helpful to flesh out why the Assange case could pose such a troubling precedent for the press, and what the major unanswered questions are.]
+[Note: This interview was published originally published on April 26, 2017.
+Julian Assange’s arrest raises the prospect that he will be prosecuted for his role in facilitating various disclosures of classified national security information, which raises potential implications for press freedom in the United States.
+Much like the Q&A we did about Michael Flynn and the Logan Act, we thought it would be helpful to flesh out whether the Assange case could pose such a precedent for the press, and what the major unanswered questions are.]

 — Steve Vladeck (@steve_vladeck) April 23, 2017